slingr-stack/slingr-docs/content/en/dev-reference/scripting/sys-monitoring.md

 ###  getMetrics()

-This method retrieve system metrics, including memory (native and heap) and CPU usage for each instance of the application.
+This method retrieves system metrics, including memory (native and heap) and CPU usage for each instance of the application.

 ##### Returns